translate/pootle/docs/server/commands.rst

 --------------------

-There are multiple ways to run Pootle, and some of they rely on running WSGI servers that can be reverse proxyed to a proper HTTP web server such as nginx or lighttpd.
+There are multiple ways to run Pootle, and some of they rely on running WSGI servers that can be reverse proxied to a proper HTTP web server such as nginx or lighttpd.

 The Translate Toolkit offers a bundled CherryPy server but there are many more